slampenny/SmartSeeder/README.md

 - Allows you to seed databases in different environments with different values.
 - Allows you to "version" seeds, the same way that Laravel currently handles migrations.
 Running php artisan seed will only run seeds that haven't been run already.
+- Prompts you if your database is in production already.
+- Allows you to run multiple seeding of the same model/table
 - Overrides Laravel's seeding commands.
 SmartSeeder will fire when you run
     ```
     php artisan db:seed